-Dates and deadlines are located on the Academic Calendar [34].
+Dates and deadlines are located on the Academic Calendar [35].

 There are two periods a semester in which students may register for Hampshire and Five College courses: preregistration and add/drop.
 At preregistration, students register for courses for the upcoming semester.
 Before or during this period, students must meet with their advisors to discuss plans and obtain advisor authorization, which is required to participate in preregistration.[1]
-Students may register and drop courses on TheHub [35] during preregistration and again during the add/drop period at the beginning of the semester.
-There are two deadlines during the add/drop period: the last day to add a class on TheHub; and to submit paper registration forms to Central Records.
+Students may register and drop courses on TheHub [36] during preregistration and again during the add/drop period at the beginning of the semester.
+There are two deadlines during the add/drop period: the last day to add a class on TheHub; and the last day to drop a class on TheHub and to submit paper registration forms to Central Records.
 No record of courses dropped during either preregistration or add/drop will appear on student transcripts.
-Note that courses will not be removed from the transcript after the drop deadline at the beginning of the semester.
+Note that courses will not be removed from the transcript after the drop deadline at the beginning of the semester has passed.